-What is particularly effective about microinverters is that they can let you see the performance of each individual solar panel.
-This makes them very different from both central inverters and string inverters, as those inverters can only measure the performance of the group of panels that they convert energy from.
-This can make it difficult to identify which panels are having an issue with shading and where the straggler of the group is.
+As those inverters can only measure the performance of the group of boards that they convert energy from.
+This can make it challenging to identify which panels are having an issue with shading and where the straggler of the group is.

 It is worth noting that microinverters can come already installed in solar panels if you order it from certain manufacturers.
 While it does cost more to buy this type of solar panel, the ability to buy a microinverter already installed undoubtedly makes it the best choice for residential solar panel users.

 Unless you are running a mass commercial farm, a central inverter is likely not the option for you.
 They work best in combination with many strings of panels and are rather bulky.
-While their capacity to handle that much energy is cost-effective for a farm, in a residential area they would just be bulky and frankly an overkill.
+While their capacity to handle that much energy is cost-effective for a farm, in a residential area, they would be fat and frankly an overkill.

 You may read also: